-- Reinsurance premiums When computing gross direct premiums, you may deduct (1) reinsurance premiums, minus return premiums, that have been received by way of reinsurance from corporations or other insurers authorized to transact business in this state, and (2) reinsurance premiums assumed from unauthorized companies that relate to transactions authorized under section 2105 of the Insurance Law and that are subject to the premiums tax on excess-lines brokers under section 2118 of the Insurance Law. - Dividends paid or credited You may deduct dividends on direct premiums and unused or unabsorbed portions of premium deposits paid or credited to policyholders.
+- Reinsurance premiums When computing gross direct premiums, you may deduct (1) reinsurance premiums, minus return premiums, that have been received by way of reinsurance from corporations or other insurers authorized to transact business in this state, and (2) reinsurance premiums assumed from unauthorized companies that relate to transactions authorized under Insurance Law section 2105 and that are subject to the premiums tax on excess-lines brokers under Insurance Law section 2118. - Dividends paid or credited You may deduct dividends on direct premiums and unused or unabsorbed portions of premium deposits paid or credited to policyholders.
 This deduction does not include deferred dividends paid in cash to policyholders on maturing policies or cash surrender values.